Rags to Riches (TV series): Plot

 Nick Foley (Joseph Bologna), the millionaire owner of Foley Foods, is a streetwise New Jersey-born businessman who realizes that his playboy lifestyle has been a liability for his business reputation.
 In the TV movie pilot that launched the series, Foley attempts to develop a family man image by bringing a group of six orphaned girls, who were featured in a newspaper story saying that they refused to be separated from each other, to live in the mansion in Bel Air where he lives with his butler, John Clapper (Douglas Seale).
 Foley does this to seal a business deal and does not intend to keep the girls permanently, but Foley's plans change as he grows attached to the girls, and he ends up adopting them as his legal daughters.

 The adjustment is huge on both sides, as the girls acquire a new father with no parenting experience.
 Having spent the past few years in a rundown orphanage, the girls suddenly find themselves in a life of luxury (hence the series' title).
 The series follows the trials and tribulations of the girls and a man who has previously never loved anyone but himself, and often struggles to cope with his new family.

 In the pilot for the series, Foley takes in a group of six girls; however, Foley only adopted five of them for the remainder of the series' run: Rose, 17; Diane, 16; Marva, 15; Patty, 14; and Mickey, 8.
 The sixth girl, Nina, appears only in the pilot (after the pilot was produced, it was decided that six children was too many for the series cast, so Nina was written out of the series as having been reunited with her birth mother as referenced in the episode "Patty's Mom").

 The series differed from regular comedy dramas in that the girls would frequently burst into song to help explain their feelings or move along the plot.
 Each episode therefore contained at least two musical scenes with covers of popular songs from the early 1960s with the lyrics changed to provide commentary on the storyline of the episode.

 Reception

 Promoted with the tagline, "If you liked Annie, you'll like Rags to Riches".
 After very good ratings on Sunday night, hosting Saturday Morning Cartoons, a 2-Hour Las Vegas TV Movie and a Christmas Special, it got moved to Friday in the fall of 1987 to make way for Family Ties.
 Ratings for the series were not strong enough for its Friday night time slot, and NBC canceled the show part way through its second season.

 Musical numbers

-Mark Mueller wrote new comedic lyrics for existing hit songs from the '50s and early '60s that were featured in most episodes of both seasons of the show.
+Mark Mueller wrote new lyrics for existing hit songs from the '50s and early '60s that were featured in most episodes of both seasons of the show.
 He also wrote the lyrics to the show's theme song.
 Many of the songs used were not around yet during the time frame when the series takes place; 1961-63.